Conquerix/wirenix/README.md

 priority, overriding others.
 A good layout is to set ports in subnet, ip in peer, and leave group empty. group endpoints can be useful for specifying connection details across port forwarded NATs, however.
+Note that `dynamicEndpointRefreshSeconds` and `dynamicEndpointRefreshRestartSeconds` are ignored for connecting networkd peers.

 ## Filter:
 ```typescript